michaelgrosner/tribeca/README.md

     3) `BTC/GBP` - Coinbase, Null

-3) Save the Dockerfile, preferably in a secure location and in an empty directory.
-Build the image from the Dockerfile `docker build -t tribeca .`

-4) Run the container `docker run -p 3000:3000 --link tribeca-mongo:mongo --name tribeca -d tribeca`.
-If you run `docker ps`, you should see tribeca and mongo containers running.

-### Manual Installation

-1) Ensure your target machine has node v0.12 or greater and mongoDB v3 or greater.
-Also, ensure Typescript 1.5, grunt, tsd, and, optionally, forever are installed (`npm install -g grunt-cli typescript tsd forever`).

-2) Clone the repository.

-3) In the cloned repository directory, `npm install` and then `tsd reinstall -s` to pull in all dependencies.

-4) Compile typescript to javascript via `grunt compile`.

-5) cd to the outputted JS files, in `tribeca/service`.

-6) Create a `tribeca.json` file based off the provided `sample-dev-tribeca.json` or `sample-prod-tribeca.json` files and save it in the current directory.
-Modify any config keys and point the instance towards the running mongoDB instance.

-7) Run `forever start main.js` to start the app.
+Input your exchange connectivity information, account information, and API keys in the config properties for the exchange you intend on trading on.

 ### Application Usage

 1) Open your web browser to connect to port 3000 of the machine running tribeca.
 If you're running tribeca locally on Mac/Windows on Docker, replace "localhost" with the address returned by `boot2docker ip`.

+2) Read up on how to use tribeca and market making in the [wiki](https://github.com/michaelgrosner/tribeca/wiki).

-2) Set up trading parameters to your liking in the web UI.
+3) Set up trading parameters to your liking in the web UI.
 Click the "BTC/USD" button so it is green to start making markets.

-#### Quoting Parameters

-Note: only a few parameters are listed currently.
-Peek at src/common/models.ts:QuotingParameters for the full list of parameters

-1) `width`: sell orders will always be placed for this many dollars more than buy orders.
-Defaults to $0.30

-2) `size`: amount of coins to make each side of the quote.
-Defaults to 0.05 BTC

-3) `mode`: quoting style to use.
-Some modes will look at other orders in the market, the midpoint of the spread, etc.

-4) `tradesPerMinute` and `tradeRateSeconds`: only allow `tradesPerMinute` (disregard the minutes portion of the name...) trades in every `tradeRateSeconds` window.

 ### Web UI